Asking and Answering Questions

 - Support: Help struggling students with guiding questions: How do you think Tony’s dad will help him solve his problem?
 What would you do if you were Tony to help solve your problem?
 Have you ever felt like Tony did during this story?

-- Ask students, "Why is it important to ask and answer questions while reading a story?"
+- Display the following question: "Why is it important to ask and answer questions about a fictional text or topics in general?"

-- Tell students, "It is important to ask and answer questions so you can understand the story better and become a better reader."
+- Remind learners that it is important to ask and answer questions so you can understand the story better and become a stronger reader.